 3) Teaching “Heuristics” in a classroom or field setting is difficult

-Compared to heuristic traps, teaching weather and snow science factors in avalanches incidents are straight forward and solid.
+Compared to heuristic traps, teaching weather and snow science factors in avalanches incidents are straightforward and solid.
 Teaching heuristics, in comparison, is much more fluid and “squishy.”
-Isolated case studies and general discussion seem to be used now, but to our knowledge specific tabletop exercises, acted out scenerios, etc. have not been developed or tested.
+Isolated case studies and general discussion seem to be used now, but to our knowledge, specific tabletop exercises, acted out scenarios, etc. have not been developed or tested.
 We suspect techniques to teach these traps have been developed and used in other fields, and disciplines – such as the military, or social sciences, and we intend to research these areas.

 4) Incident Reports Aren’t Very Helpful

 There are many reasons for this.
 One is that no one is required to report “near miss” incidents which could have been caused by heuristics.
 As well, poor decisions caused by heuristic traps in the face of clear avalanche danger can be embarrassing for those involved – further leading to not being reported.

 Bruce Temper, former Director of the Utah Avalanche Center, talks about the “Culture of Shame” and the role that online forums and social media play.
 He says, “[Shaming] happens in online forums, social media, and in person, and the consensus amongst those not involved in the avalanche is usually something like this: ‘How could they have been so stupid to let this happen?’
 As a result of that reaction, it actually hinders society’s ability to look openly at underlying forces that led to the accident in the first place.”